to experiment, discover and integrate creativity into your lives

 The book is all about understanding that in competitive markets the most important resource is the creative ability and thinking of its people.
 Amen to that.

-Time to get serious... the Harvard Business School has arrived
+Time to get serious...
+Harvard Business School has entered the building

 ... with their 'secret sauce' of business success